jalbam/easpm123/README.md

 EASPM123
 (
 	autoLoad,
-	//Next values can be set to null to force using default ones or use an empty array if you do not want any value at all: linkClasses,
+	//Next values can be set to null to force using default ones or use
+	//an empty array if you do not want any value at all: linkClasses,
 	withoutNoSpamLabelClasses,
 	linkIDs,